 My wife Jen is, as everyone says, my better half.
 She is the brains of the operation and somehow is able to manage our household while also working part time as a physical therapist.
-We have been blessed with two amazing daughters, Eleanor and Harper.
+We have been blessed with two amazing daughters, Eleanor and Harper as well as my boy, Lincoln.
 We love living in Kansas but wouldn't complain if we ever found ourselves in Colorado!

 Growing up in the 80's I played with a lot of Legos.
 I would get a new set and build what you were supposed to, only to get bored with that and then construct whatever I

 could imagine.
 As I've gotten older I still enjoy playing with Legos, but now I get to build with bigger, more expensive ones!
 I have found that the old adage is true,